|Other MI Resources|

 1917-18 WWI Draft Registrations

-Incorporated Cities & Villages located in Shiawassee County include Corunna, Durand, Laingsburg, Owosso, Perry, Bancroft, Byron, Lennon, Morrice, New Lothrop, Vernon.
+Cities and towns located in the County include Corunna, Durand, Laingsburg, Owosso, Perry, Bancroft, Byron, Lennon, Morrice, New Lothrop, Vernon.

-Townships located in Shiawassee County include Antrim, Bennington, Burns, Caledonia Charter, Fairfield, Hazelton, Middlebury, New Haven, Owosso Charter, Perry, Rush, Sciota, Shiawassee, Venice, Vernon, Woodhull.
+Townships located in the County include Antrim, Bennington, Burns, Caledonia Charter, Fairfield, Hazelton, Middlebury, New Haven, Owosso Charter, Perry, Rush, Sciota, Shiawassee, Venice, Vernon, Woodhull.

 Shiawassee County vital records can be found at the Michigan Office of Vital Records has copies of birth, marriage, divorce and death records since 1867.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Michigan for current fees and application process.